-Move the shift lever to M (Manual Mode).
-Press the +/- buttons on the shift lever, to select the desired range of gears for current driving conditions.
+- 1. Move the shift lever to M (Manual Mode). - Press the +/- buttons on the shift lever to select the desired range of gears for current driving conditions.

-When M (Manual Mode) is selected a number displays in the DIC next to the M indicating the current gear.
+When M (Manual Mode) is selected, the transmission will downshift and a number displays in the Driver Information Center (DIC) next to the M indicating the current gear.

 This number is the highest gear that can be used.
 However, the vehicle can automatically shift to lower gears as it adjusts to driving conditions.
 This means that all gears below that number are available.
-When 5 (Fifth) is selected, 1 (First) through 5 (Fifth) gears are automatically shifted by the vehicle, but 6 (Sixth) cannot be used until the +/- button on the steering column lever is used to change to the gear.
+When 5 (Fifth) is selected, 1 (First) through 5 (Fifth) gears are automatically shifted by the vehicle, but 6 (Sixth) cannot be used until the +/- button on the shift lever is used to change to the gear.